Pay attention to testing, Mayawati advises UP govt

 India records nearly 49,000 coronavirus cases, 757 fatalities in last 24 hours

-"In view of the daily rise of corona epidemic in country's largest state Uttar Pradesh, the government should immediately give proper attention to corona testing, facilities in hospitals and cleanliness in COVID centres.
+"In view of the daily rise of corona epidemic in the country's largest state Uttar Pradesh, the government should immediately give proper attention to corona testing, facilities in hospitals and cleanliness in COVID centres.
 This is the demand of the BSP," Mayawati tweeted.